 January 14, 2020; 12 – 2 PM (drop in)

-Look at the variety of breathtaking landscapes in the Museum, including in Granville Redmond: The Eloquent Palette, before making your own.
+Look at the variety of breathtaking landscapes found throughout the Museum before making your own.

 Homeschool Day: Sculpture